rsps/rsp-core-library/README.md

 ## Prerequisites

-This library uses libraries for OpenSSL, Curl, FreeType2 and Zlib when building to a Linux platform.
+This library uses libraries for OpenSSL, Curl, WPA Supplicant, FreeType2 and Zlib when building to a Linux platform.
 The libraries should be available for the linker to build the program.

 To install those libraries on on Debian based systems, execute the following in a terminal:

 ```
-sudo apt install libssl-dev libcurl4 libcurl4-openssl-dev libfreetype-dev zlib1g-dev
+sudo apt install libssl-dev libcurl4 libcurl4-openssl-dev libwpa-client-dev libfreetype-dev zlib1g-dev
 ```

 To execute the unit tests a ffew other libraries are needed: